chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 list(bovine, goats, swine, sheep)
 ```

-And followed with a function that joins the output from each step into the input of the next
+And followed with a function that outer joins two datasets together

 ```R
 function(left, right) {